 Note, too, that some names (such as commercial products and cartoon characters) are trademarked and cannot be incorporated on most websites.
-Permission is also required from the author or publisher for the use of videos and music on websites-so don't post words from copyrighted songs, poems, or books, as permission must be granted from the record label, publisher, artist, poet, or author, and is nearly impossible to obtain.
+Permission is also required from the author or publisher for the use of videos and music on websites-so don't post words from copyrighted songs, poems, or books, as permission must be granted from the record label, publisher, artist, poet, or author.

-A troop/group social networking site may be set up by groups whose girls are at least 13 years old and who have obtained parental permission to do so.
-In addition, all social networking sites (such as Facebook and Twitter) must be approved by the council and must meet age limits set by the provider usually 13 years old and older in most cases, which is in accordance with the United States Child Online Privacy and Protection Act (COPPA) and the Child Online Protection Act (COPA).
+A troop/group social networking site may be set up by groups whose Girl Scouts are at least 13 years old and who have obtained parental permission to do so.
+In addition, all social networking sites (such as Facebook, Snapchat, TikTok, and Instagram) must be approved by the council and must meet age limits set by the provider-usually 13 years or older in most cases, which is in accordance with the U.S. Child Online Privacy and Protection Act (COPPA) and the Child Online Protection Act (COPA).

-Any appearance in a Girl Scout related online video or picture requires permission from each girl's parent or guardian, using the GSUSA girl/adult permission form.
+Any appearance in a Girl Scout-related online video or picture requires permission in writing from each member's parent or guardian, using the Girl Scout permission form or media release provided by GSSEM.
 These completed forms should be held by the adult and/or council.